psamatt/Expenditure/README.md

 Expenditure
 ============
-A small accounting application that allows you to keep track of your monthly outgoings and know exactly how much money you have left in your account after bills
+A small accounting application written using [Silex](http://silex.sensiolabs.org/) that allows you to keep track of your monthly outgoings and know exactly how much money you have left in your account after bills

 ### Installation

 This is only currently avaialble if you self host the application.

+###### Prerequisites

+- PHP 5.3
+- MySQL 5

 1. Download the repository and copy it to an appropriate public_html directory